 The planning system does provide a The Local Government Ombudsman who is available to address procedural abuse by local authorities.
 This provides a safeguard which does not involve the expense and compllcation of the judicial process.
 Before taking this route, note that complaints must relate to the decision-making process.
 Disagreement with a planning decision does not provide a ground for complaint if the decision has been properly made.
 See planninghelp.cpre.org.uk for more information on

-A simpler flat-roofed gatehouse of significantly smaller size since refuse/recycle/glass bins would be located outside rather than within it.
+This more basic structure would be of significantly smaller size since refuse/recycle/glass bins would be located outside rather than within it.

 Planning decisions: Wed 12th October 2016